madrobby/zaru/README.md

 ----

 * Make sure truncation is correct on Ruby 1.8
+* Fix failing test suite (it does work locally with 1.9.3)
 * Extend test suite

 Zaru is licensed under the terms of the MIT license. (c) 2013 Thomas Fuchs.